nicolas-izquierdo/nicolas-izquierdo.github.io/index.md

 ---

 <style>
-/* Intense blue ONLY for links inside main-text */ .main-text a,
+/* Intense blue ONLY for links inside main text */ .main-text a,
 .main-text a:visited {
   color: #0057ff;